Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Authentication & Entitlements
 -----------------------------

-Identity Providers (IdPs) expose user authorization data in different ways, some IdPs such as ReCaS IAM or AWS Cognito—embed group membership directly inside the access token as simple JSON attributes, for example:
+Identity Providers (IdPs) expose user authorization data in different ways, some IdPs such as ReCaS IAM or AWS Cognito-embed group membership directly inside the access token as simple JSON attributes, for example:

 .. code-block:: json